buildkite/docs/pages/integrations/sso.md

 > 📘 Enterprise feature
 > Pinning SSO sessions to IP addresses is only available on an [Enterprise](https://buildkite.com/pricing) plan.

 Session IP address pinning prompts users to re-authenticate when their IP address changes.
 This prevents session hijacking by restricting authorized sessions to only originate from the IP address used to create the session.
 If any attempt is made to access Buildkite from a different IP address, the session is instantly revoked and the user must re-authenticate.
-The user must be configured with Required SSO at the organisation's settings for this to work.
+Users must be required to use SSO in the [organization's user settings](https://buildkite.com/organizations/~/users) for SSO session IP address pinning to work for them.

 To set up SSO session IP address pinning, use the [GraphQL API](/docs/apis/graphql/graphql-cookbook#pin-sso-sessions-to-ip-addresses) or complete the following steps in the Buildkite dashboard: